top of page

 Artist Statement

-As a theatre maker, my work revolves around mythology, scientific breakthroughs and historical turning points.
-These are, arguably, some of the biggest stories that we have to tell and my interest is to explore them using different scales – honoring their largeness and investigating their intimacies.
-The theatre pieces that I create are often ensemble driven and movement based, incorporating the unity of a chorus and the delicacy of found object puppetry as often as possible.
-Finding the narrative in non-narrative text is a large component of my process and I often work with performers to translate and adapt non-dramatic text (academic research, poetry, characters created for a medium other than theatre) for performance.
+As a theatremaker, my work revolves around mythology, scientific breakthroughs, and historical turning points—arguably some of the biggest stories we have to tell.
+I explore these themes on different scales, honoring their vastness while investigating their intimate details.
+The theatre pieces I create are often ensemble-driven and movement-based, incorporating the unity of a chorus and the delicacy of found object puppetry whenever possible.
+A key component of my process is finding narrative in non-narrative text, often working with performers to translate and adapt non-dramatic material (such as academic research, poetry, or characters created for other media) for the stage.

-As a director, I am drawn to works that are theme driven with a healthy dose of spectacle and that take risks with language.
-My work with new plays focuses on finding the inherent physical vocabulary of the story and my work with established scripts involves finding the mythological, historical and scientific elements in the text itself.
+As a director, I am drawn to theme-driven works with a healthy dose of spectacle and a willingness to take risks with language.
+In new plays, I focus on discovering the inherent physical vocabulary of the story, while in established scripts, I seek out the mythological, historical, and scientific elements embedded in the text.

 Bio